 We will be more than happy to be associated as programming partners.
 However, we are an educational initiative that runs on a tight budget and hence we cannot provide any monetary sponsorship.
 Sponsorship in kind can be provided by hosting the contest on our platform for free.
 The entire monitoring of the infrastructure and online support during the contest will be provided by our team.
 If the contest is hosted on our platform, we can also provide CodeChef Laddus to winners of the contest which can be redeemed on the Goodie site.

 Association with Corporates

 Our platform supports 50+ programming languages like C, C++, Java, Python to name a few.
 You can view the complete list of languages here: http://www.codechef.com/wiki/list-compilers

-Businesses can use our platform for various purposes like campus/lateral hiring, internal employee engagement, branding, employee re-skill programs etc. However, this will be a paid service for them.
-To know more about our offerings to businesses, visit: https://www.codechef.com/corporates.
+Businesses can use our platform for various purposes like campus/lateral hiring, internal employee engagement, branding, employee re-skill programs etc. To know more about our offerings to businesses, visit: https://business.codechef.com.

 Before you apply to host a contest, we want you to go through these guidelines that will help you to understand the process better.

 - Though we try and accomodate every request for hosting a contest, it will be good to get your request in advance.
 The process of planning, reviewing and setting up a contest could take anywhere between 1-2 weeks.
 Hence it is advised that you get in touch with us 1-2 weeks in advance.
 The sooner the better.